How to Stop Hackers From Stealing Your Logins

 Stolen credentials are cheap to buy and easy to exploit.

-Hackers gather passwords through phishing, malware, or unrelated breaches.
-Those details get traded on dark web marketplaces for less than the cost of lunch.
-From there, attackers don’t need to “hack” at all—they simply log in.
+Hackers collect passwords through phishing, malware, or other breaches.
+These details are sold on dark web marketplaces for less than the price of lunch.
+After that, attackers do not need to hack anything—they just log in.

-The real challenge for many SMBs is execution.
-Mastercard notes that 73% of business owners struggle to get employees to follow security policies.
-That’s why the solution has to go beyond telling staff to “pick better passwords.”
+For many SMBs, the hardest part is making security work in daily routines.
+Mastercard says 73% of business owners struggle to get employees to follow security policies.
+That’s why solutions must go beyond just telling staff to choose better passwords.

 Advanced Tactics to Lock Down Business Logins

-Good login security uses layers of defense.
-Each barrier makes it harder for attackers to succeed.
+Strong login security uses several layers of defense.
+Each layer makes it more difficult for attackers to get in.

 1. Enforce Strong Passwords and Authentication

-If your systems still allow short, predictable logins like “Winter2024” or employees reuse the same password everywhere, you’ve given attackers a head start.
+If your systems still allow short, easy passwords like “Winter2024,” or if employees use the same password everywhere, attackers already have an advantage.

 Instead, implement policies such as:

-Require unique, complex passwords—15+ characters with letters, numbers, and symbols
+Require unique, complex passwords with at least 15 characters, including letters, numbers, and symbols

-Encourage passphrases (strings of random words that are easier for people, harder for machines)
+Encourage the use of passphrases, which are strings of random words that are easier for people to remember and harder for machines to guess

 Provide a password manager so staff can generate and store credentials safely

-Mandate multi-factor authentication (MFA) across all systems—authenticator apps and hardware tokens are stronger than SMS codes
+Mandate multi-factor authentication (MFA) across all systems.
+Authenticator apps and hardware tokens offer stronger protection than SMS codes.

 Run passwords against breach databases and rotate them regularly

-And most importantly: apply rules universally.
-Leaving one “minor” system unsecured is like locking the front door but leaving the back gate wide open.
+Most importantly, apply these rules everywhere.
+Leaving one minor system unsecured is like locking the front door but leaving the back gate open.

 2. Minimize Risk With Access Control and Least Privilege

-The fewer keys in circulation, the fewer chances for theft.
-Not every employee—or contractor—needs full access.
+The fewer keys you have in circulation, the fewer chances there are for theft.
+Not every employee or contractor needs full access.

 Restrict admin rights to the smallest group possible